uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/3-coding-assignments.md

 This information can help you narrow down the issue with your code.
 This error message, in particular, tells you that, like the manual testing example we saw earlier, the test code expected a return value of 12, but got a return value of 7.
 It also shows you how to run this test in ipython3.
 At this point, you should switch back to testing your function in ipython3 until you have fixed the problem.

-A few more notes on the `py.test` command and its options:
+A few more notes on the `pytest` command and its options:

 By default, if you do not supply the name of a specific test file (such as `test_se1.py`), pytest will look in the current directory tree for Python files that have names that start with `test_`.